cyclejs-community/component-combinators/test/fsm_specs.md

      - FSM component emits only 1 value from Component, and 5 values from Component2, i.e. Component is switched out, and Component3 is never instantiated

 TODO : If I go with that, update contracts
+# DOC
+- init-event-data is passed with fsm settings
+- document fsm settings

 # Possible improvements
 - queue events while the state machine is busy processing events/or waiting for action responses